Arrows A6

 The Arrows A6 was a Formula One car which the Arrows team used to compete in the and Formula One seasons.
 It was designed by Dave Wass and powered by the Cosworth DFY V8 engine.
 The A6 used a honeycomb monocoque frame, as a carbon fibre chassis was too expensive.

 Drivers of the A6 at various times included Marc Surer, Chico Serra, Thierry Boutsen and World Drivers' Champion Alan Jones.

 The A6 was replaced during the season by the team's first turbocharged car, the A7.

 An Arrows A6 was entered by Roger Cowman in the 1985 Formula 3000 championship for Slim Borgudd.

+The A6 was later entered in the FIA Historic F1 Championship, winning the Championship in 2006 and 2007 with Steve Hartley.